Emergency escape rocket: the ultimate lifeboat for spacecraft

 In real life, the system proved itself, when it saved lives of two cosmonauts during fire and explosion of the launch vehicle on the launch pad in 1983.

 The nominal separation time of the escape rocket was further advanced to 115th second after the launch (52) (to 114th second according to another source 243).
 That change freed more weight for payload and enabled to combine drop zones for the escape rocket and boosters of the first stage in the same area downrange from Baikonur.
-Total weight savings from the redesign of the escape rocket and its flight profile reached around 60 kilograms.
+Total mass savings from the redesign of the escape rocket and its flight profile reached from 60 kilograms.
+A Soviet documentary produced at the time of the development quoted mass reductions in the SAS sytems up to 500 kilograms and the increase of the payload reaching 60 kilograms.

 The top section of the Soyuz spacecraft design for escape in case of the emergency was known as OGB SAS.
 It included:

-The escape motor would be installed on top of the payload fairing.
+The escape motor system with around four tons of solid propellant would be installed on top of the payload fairing.

 Prior to launch, the emergency escape tower would be calibrated relative to the vehicle's center of gravity.
 In case, the main rocket would deviate from its standard attitude, the flight trajectory of the escape module could be adjusted accordingly with the help of its own gyroscopes and dedicated solid-propellant thrusters.

-The emergency escape system is activated 15 minutes before launch and, from that point it could be used all the way until 157th second in flight, on the original Soyuz spacecraft.
+The emergency escape system is activated from 15 minutes before launch (later 30 minutes) and, from that point it could be used all the way until 157th second in flight, on the original Soyuz spacecraft.
 The escape rocket would then separates, followed by the separation of the payload fairing at T+161 seconds in flight.
 (52)

 During a normal flight, three "floating" struts on the payload fairing would simply "follow" the structure of the spacecraft inside it.
 However, in case of emergency they would be instantly fixated to the lower structural ring of the reentry vehicle, thus transferring all loads from the payload fairing, during the escape flight.